bernie-skipole/indipydriver/docs/source/usage/logging.rst

 indipydriver.ipydriver - generates attached driver logs

-iindipydriver.remotelink - generates remote connection logs.
+indipydriver.remotelink - generates remote connection logs.

 You could then add file handlers and set logging levels to each logger separately, giving you the capability to separately record driver and server traffic.